longhorn/longhorn/docs/upgrade.md

 3. Resume all workloads by reversing the [detach volumes procedure](upgrade.md#detach-volumes).
 Any volume not part of a Kubernetes workload must be attached from Longhorn UI.

-### Live upgrade (expermential feature)
+### Live upgrade (expermential feature since v0.3.3)
-Select all the volumes using batch selection.
-Click batch operation button `Upgrade Engine`, choose the engine image available in the list.
-It's the default engine shipped with the manager for this release.
+1. Select the volume you want to upgrade.
+2. Click `Upgrade Engine` in the drop down.
+3. Select the engine image you want to upgrade to.
+    1. Normally it's the only engine image in the list, since the UI exclude the current image from the list.
+4. Click OK.

+### Clean up the old image
+After you've done upgrade for all the images, select `Settings/Engine Image` from Longhorn UI.
+Now you should able to remove the non-default image.

 ## Note